 Art Collection: The Museum and Historic Sites collects works of art representing Indiana's cultural and natural history.
 It preserves, collects and interprets this material through curatorial research and educational outreach.
 Collection items acquired either through purchase or donation are not capitalized.
 Contributions of collection items are not recognized in the statement of revenues, expenses and changes in net position.
 Standard procedures are used in accessioning, deaccessioning, cataloging and managing art objects.
 The Museum provides a clean, safe and stable storage environment for its permanent collections.
-There were no significant deaccessions during the year ended June 30, 2018.
+There were no significant deaccessions during the year ended June 30, 2019.

 Deferred Outflows of Resources: The Corporation reports decreases in net assets that relate to future periods as deferred outflows of resources in a separate section of its statement of net position.
-Deferred outflows of resources reported at June 30, 2018, related to the defined benefit pension plan, including contributions made to the plan between the measurement date of the net pension liability and the end of the Corporation's fiscal year, changes in the Corporation's allocated proportion from the previous year, and differences between the Corporation's contributions to the plan and its proportionate share.
+Deferred outflows of resources reported at June 30, 2019, related to the defined benefit pension plan, including contributions made to the plan between the measurement date of the net pension liability and the end of the Corporation's fiscal year, changes in the Corporation's allocated proportion from the previous year, and differences between the Corporation's contributions to the plan and its proportionate share.
 The amounts related to changes in the Corporation's allocated proportion from the previous year and differences between the Corporation's contributions to the plan and its proportionate share are being amortized into pension expense over four years.

 Deferred Inflows of Resources: The Corporation's statement of net position reports a separate section for deferred inflows of resources, which reflects an increase in net assets that applies to future periods.
-Deferred inflows of resources reported at June 30, 2018, related to the defined benefit pension plan, including actual pension plan investment earnings in excess of the expected amounts and the difference between expected and actual experience on the pension plan included in determining pension expense.
+Deferred inflows of resources reported at June 30, 2019, related to the defined benefit pension plan, including actual pension plan investment earnings in excess of the expected amounts and the difference between expected and actual experience on the pension plan included in determining pension expense.
 These amounts are being amortized into pension expense over four years.
+Deferred inflows of resources reported at June 30, 2019, also related to a beneficial interest in irrevocable split-interest agreement that is administered by a third party.